Preferred Stocks and Preferred Income Funds Offer High Yields

 |Nuveen Quality Preferred Income Fund 3|

-To follow the day-to-day progress of the Preferred Income CEFs portfolio, check out the returns table and chart below.
-Dollar values are computed using weekly closes for stocks from Yahoo!
+To inspect the performance of the Preferred Income CEFs portfolio, see the returns table and chart below.
+Portfolio values are computed using weekly closes for stocks from Yahoo!
 Finance.
-The 7 stocks included in the value computations are: PFD, PFO, HPI, HPF, HPS, JPS and JHP.
-The current value of the portfolio assumes that $1,428.57 was invested (total of $10,000) in each stock at its closing weekly price for the first week of January 2004.
-BTZ was excluded from the chart computations because of insufficient price data.
+The 7 stocks included in the portfolio computations are: PFD, PFO, HPI, HPF, HPS, JPS and JHP.
+The current value of the portfolio assumes that $1,428.57 was invested (total of $10,000) in each stock at its closing weekly price for the current date in 2005.
+BTZ was excluded from the portfolio computations because of insufficient price data.

 Preferred Income CEFs - Return Results